Austin Facelift Specialists

 When Can I Exercise After Facelift Surgery?

 You can start light exercise, such as walking, about a week after your surgery.
 It is a good idea to wait at least two weeks before resuming moderate exercise.
-Very strenuous and vigorous workouts should be postponed for three to six weeks after surgery.
+Very strenuous and vigorous workouts should be postponed for three weeks after surgery.

 What Is A Pixie Ear Deformity?